올림포스 영어독해기본2 10강 변형

 3 일상 언어에서의 은유

-Consider ____ following two everyday linguistic expressions:
+Consider the following ____ everyday linguistic expressions:

-Literally, these expressions do ____ make any sense.
+Literally, ____ expressions do not make any sense.

-It ____ an ordinary mechanism of thought.
+It is an ordinary ____ of thought.

 Usually operating unconsciously and effortlessly, it permeates nearly every aspect of human everyday (and technical) language, ____ imagination possible.